Concordia University, Nebraska Data & Information Overview

 Online Learning at Concordia University, Nebraska

-In 2017-2018, 818 students took at least one online class at Concordia University, Nebraska.
-This is a decrease from the 956 students who took online classes the previous year.
+In 2019-2020, 1,089 students took at least one online class at Concordia University, Nebraska.
+This is an increase from the 737 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 If you’re considering Concordia University, Nebraska, here are some more schools you may be interested in knowing more about.